abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 yesterday and today?
 The only one I can remember is, “May I be prosperous.”

-LPP: Those filters are working all the time.
+A: Those filters are working all the time.
 One is, “May I be well, happy, peaceful, and prosperous.
 May no harm come to me.
 May no difficulties come to me.
 May no problems come to me.
 May I always meet with spiritual success.
 May I have the patience, courage, understanding,